-These easy peanut butter cookies are so easy to make and will satisfy any sweet tooth.
-If you’re a peanut butter lover, you definitely need these soft, rich and hearty cookies in your life!
-No flour needed to bake them, these cookies are naturally gluten-free and dairy-free too.
+These 4-ingredient gluten-free peanut butter cookies are so easy to make, are ready in under 30 minutes, and will satisfy any sweet tooth.
+Naturally gluten-free and dairy-free too, these flourless peanut butter cookies make the perfect anytime snack.
+If you’re a peanut butter lover, you definitely need these soft, rich and chewy cookies in your life!

-- Pre-heat oven to 350F and line a large baking sheet with parchment paper.
+- Preheat and Line: Preheat oven to 350F and line a large baking sheet with parchment paper or a silpat.

-- Mix the peanut butter with sugar until sugar has dissolved.
+- Mix Peanut Butter with Sugar: Mix the peanut butter with sugar until sugar has dissolved.

-- Add in the vanilla essence and egg, and then stir until you get a homogeneous cookie dough.
+- Add Vanilla and Egg: Add in the vanilla essence and egg, and then stir until you get a homogeneous cookie dough.

-- Using a teaspoon, scoop one tablespoon of cookie dough and then roll it between both palms until you form a golf-ball sized ball.
+- Scoop Cookie Dough into Balls: Using a teaspoon or a cookie scoop, scoop one tablespoon of cookie dough and then roll it between both palms until you form a golf-ball sized ball.
 Repeat until you have used up all the cookie dough (you should get between 12 to 14 balls).

-- Place cookie dough balls in one single layer on the baking paper, leaving about 2 inches of space between each of them (you may need to bake the cookies in 2 batches depending on the size of your baking sheet)
+- Place Dough Balls on Cookie Sheet: Place cookie dough balls in one single layer on the baking paper, leaving about 2 inches of space between each of them (you may need to bake the cookies in 2 batches depending on the size of your baking sheet)

-- Use the back of a fork to press down the balls in a criss-cross manner to flatten the dough slightly.
+- Press Criss-Cross Pattern: Use the back of a fork to press down the balls in a criss-cross manner to flatten the dough slightly.

-- Bake for about 10 to 12 minutes, or until they turn a lighter brown (they will look slightly undercooked, but that’s fine as they will continue cooking with the residual heat).
+- Bake Until Golden Brown: Bake for about 10 to 12 minutes, or until they turn a lighter brown (they will look slightly undercooked, but that’s fine as they will continue cooking with the residual heat).

-- Allow cookies to cool at least 20 minutes before removing them from the pan (this is important because if cookies are still too hot, they will break when you move them).
+- Let Cool Fully: Allow cookies to cool at least 20 minutes before removing them from the pan (this is important because if cookies are still too hot, they will break when you move them).

 Egg Substitutes: If you want to make this completely vegan, or have egg-allergies, simply substitute the egg for an egg replacer (such as the Bob’s Red Mill gluten-free egg replacer) or a chia egg, or a flax egg.